-To make our world more energy-efficient, Siemens increases the efficiency of power generation, uses smart grids and power-saving energy transmission and distribution, expands the use of renewable energy and develops energy-efficient solutions for power supply and access.
+To make our world more energy-efficient, Siemens is increasing the efficiency of power generation, makes use of smart grids and power-saving energy transmission and distribution, expands the use of renewable energy and develops energy-efficient solutions for power supply and access.

-In North Africa 99 percent of the population has access to electricity.
+In northern Africa, 99 percent of the population has access to electricity.
 But how is the situation in other African regions?
-In Sub-Saharan Africa, for instance, only about 30 percent can use electricity.
+In Sub-Saharan Africa, for instance, only about 30 percent can’t use electricity.
 Approximately 560 million Africans do not have access to reliable electricity.
-75 percent of the generated power is consumed in the five countries Algeria, Egypt, Libya, Morocco, and South Africa.
+75 percent of generated power is consumed in five countries: Algeria, Egypt, Libya, Morocco, and South Africa.

 Siemens aims to help improve the situation.
-If fossil fuels were the only energy sources used for power generation the CO₂ emissions on the African continent would increase dramatically.
-Thus, the use of renewable energy becomes more and more important.
+If fossil fuels were the only energy sources used for power generation, the CO₂ emissions on the African continent would increase dramatically.
+Thus, the use of renewable energy is growing more and more important.

 Smart grid and energy transmission